henryubuntu/Univaz-University/README.md

 # Univaz University
-Sorry NSA I hoy a lot of stress, sorry for the Twitter, I dos not hace followers though, Online informatics University from Espinalillo, Coyuca de Benítez, Guerrero, México.
+Sorry NSA I had a lot of stress, sorry for the Twitter, I dos not hace followers though, Online informatics University from Espinalillo, Coyuca de Benítez, Guerrero, México.

 4 kids, 4 adults, 4 all.